titulacion2021/Image-Classification-ResNet/README.md

 Experimental results showed that techniques applied to ResNet architecture helps to obtain good accuracy and training performance when a small data sets and limited computational resources are available.

+# Files
+You will find two .ipynb files.
+The firts one is fot the pre-processing of the images and the second one you will find PCA, ResNet, Bayesian Optimization and the final results.

 # Data
 The original data was obtanined from Github (https://github.com/abzargar/COVID-Classifier/tree/master/dataset/original_images).
 If you want to run the project, you will have to download these images.
 Each folder has name, such as, pneumonia, covid and normal, in order to identify the different images.